Best Tent Brands of 2023 | Outdoor ...

 Q: What do you think gets overlooked in the outdoor industry?

-Gamber: The Copper Spur collection is definitely our most popular series of tents, because of its weight-to-size ratio.
+Gamber: The Copper Spur collection is our most popular due to its weight-to-size ratio.

 NEMO Equipment

-NEMO Equipment, based in Dover, New Hampshire, is known for their unique and innovative approach to the technical design of outdoor gear.
-In addition to making tents, they also make some of the best sleeping bags, sleeping pads, furniture, and accessories.
-While talking with the company&#;s founder and CEO, Cam Bresinger, I learned more about how they design their unique lineup and how they&#;re tackling their carbon footprint.
+NEMO Equipment, based in Dover, New Hampshire, is renowned for its innovative approach to outdoor gear.
+Besides tents, they produce sleeping bags, sleeping pads, furniture, and accessories.
+I spoke with founder and CEO Cam Bresinger about their design philosophy and sustainability efforts.

 Q: How did NEMO Equipment first get into making tents?